 Do you want to reach the widest possible audience with your digital marketing?
 Then you need a small business mobile app.

 Consumers now spend more time online using mobile devices than desktop computers.
 That’s why I build mobile-friendly (aka “responsive”) websites as standard.
 Even if you already have a mobile-friendly website though, it still helps to have a mobile app as well.
 Why?

-Well, “native” mobile apps offer features websites can’t, like:
+Well, “native” business mobile apps offer several sales-boosting features that websites can’t, like:

 - Electronic coupons and loyalty programmes to boost in-store visits and sales